-With summer in full swing, it’s a bit easier and tastier to eat delicious, low-carb foods since there are so many beautiful, fresh vegetables in season.
+With spring in full swing, it’s a bit easier and tastier to eat delicious, low-carb foods since there are so many beautiful, fresh vegetables in season.

 This is the time of year I’m often feeling pretty bad due to crazy schedules and increased activity which throw my rheumatoid arthritis for a loop – so I really try to focus on eating healthier when fruits and vegetables as much as I can at home in summer.

 This recipe for Cheesy Taco Stuffed Avocados is a perfect indulgent but healthy meal- loaded with veggies (the taco mixture we’re using is packed with hidden vegetables) and lighter on the meat and cheese, this meal is packed with heart-healthy fats, protein, fiber, iron, and calcium.

 And trust me when I say nothing about it tastes like diet food!
 This is one stuffed avocado recipe you’re going to want to eat again and again and again – and even though this recipe is perfect for paleo, low carb, and keto diets – EVERYONE loves this quick, delicious, and hearty meal!

 Just take me to the cheesy taco stuffed avocado recipe already!